fenago/ml-bootcamp/Lab_4.md

 In
-the next chapter we look into deploying our model into a production environment.
+the next lab we look into deploying our model into a production environment.